levandyck/levandyck.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I had a lot of fun at another lively NEAT Workshop in Osnabrück
+I attended another lively NEAT workshop in Osnabrück.
+A great event with stimulating discussions and lots of fun with friends and colleagues.